-The 2022 Plan contains a minimum vesting requirement, subject to limited exceptions, that awards made pursuant to the 2022 Plan may not vest earlier than the date that is one year following the grant date of the award.
-The limited exceptions allow the issuance of awards in an aggregate of up to 5% of the shares available to be granted without minimum vesting provisions, as well as the issuance of (1) awards in lieu of cash compensation payable to a non-employee director who has elected to receive such award in lieu of such cash compensation, (2) awards in lieu of fully-vested cash awards or payments, (3) certain annual equity grants to non-employee directors that vest at the following annual meeting, and (4) substitute awards.
+The Restated Plan contains a minimum vesting requirement, subject to limited exceptions, that awards made pursuant to the Restated Plan may not vest earlier than the date that is one year following the grant date of the award.
+The limited exceptions allow the issuance of awards on or after the effective date of the Restated Plan of up to 5% of the aggregate share reserve under the Restated Plan to be granted without minimum vesting provisions, as well as the issuance of (1) awards in lieu of cash compensation payable to a non-employee director who has elected to receive such award in lieu of such cash compensation, (2) awards in lieu of fully-vested cash awards or payments, (3) awards granted to non-employee directors for which the vesting period runs from the date of one annual meeting to the next annual meeting of the Company's shareholders and which is at least 50 weeks after the immediately preceding year's annual meeting, and (4) substitute awards.
 The Plan Administrator has the authority to waive the one-year vesting restrictions upon the participant's termination of service or in connection with a change in control.